redhat-developer/devspaces-chectl/README.md

   -d, --directory=directory                Directory to store logs into -h, --help                               show CLI help

-  -n, --chenamespace=chenamespace          [default: che] Kubernetes namespace where CodeReady Workspaces server is supposed to be
+  -n, --chenamespace=chenamespace          [default: workspaces] Kubernetes namespace where CodeReady Workspaces server
-                                           deployed
+                                           is supposed to be deployed

   -w, --workspace=workspace                Target workspace.
 Can be omitted if only one Workspace is running